Andy1978/hf2gcode/README.md

 *  Don't lift the pen if the start position of the next glyph is the same as the end position of the current.
 For example see a text which uses font "scripts".

-*  Allow read text from stdin.
-Perhaps an optional --text "hello!" or reading from file? - as stdin?
-So that "echo "huhu" |./hf2gcode" would work.

 Bugs
 ----
 Zarro Boogs Found